Freiling87/CCU/CCU/Scratchpad.md

 	H = Hold, usually pending resolution of a separate or grouped issue √ = Fully implemented feature or group of features
 #	C	General
 ##		C!
 00 Names
 Be absolutely sure where .WithName is assigning: any with a second argument for DisplayName(Type, string) might be disconnected if you use the wrong one.
-And
-##	C	Player Edition Testing
-New
-##		C	Cancellations
+##		C	Add Cancellations
+###			C	Verify DisplayName isn't breaking them
 ##		C	Dedicated section on Character Sheet
 Should not be too hard, as the one method where it's filled out is pretty transparent
 ##		H	Config Files